 All Americans deserve the right to work without intimidation or forced financial support to unions.

 The Supreme Court’s Janus v.
-AFCSME ruling confirmed public-sector employees’ right to work without paying a union.
+AFSCME ruling confirmed public-sector employees’ right to work without paying a union.
 The decision gives all public employees the same freedoms already enjoyed by employees in right-to-work states, which make up the majority of the United States.
 Private-sector workers in states without right-to-work protections, however, can still be fired for not paying unions.

 All Americans, including private-sector workers, deserve the chance to work without financially supporting unions.